Part I: Exam Strategies

 EP: No, not at all.

-TG: So it seems like all these aromas are like little movies and you’re inside your head tasting or drinking things or doing things associated to them.
+TG: It seems like all these aromas are like little movies, and you’re inside your head tasting or drinking things or doing things associated to them.

-TG: You’re one of the first people I’ve come across that does that combination with aromas, and it’s also really fast so it’s probably hard for you to slow it down and track it.
-What else … what about non-fruit aromas like flowers?
+TG: You’re one of the first people I’ve come across that does that combination with aromas; it’s also really fast so it’s probably hard for you to slow it down and track it.
+What else?
+What about non-fruit aromas like flowers?
 Does this wine smell floral to you?